Bali - Ubud

 - The Botanical garden is located just 1 kilometre from the centre of Ubud, a perfect place for tourists and residents.
 Located on the territory of five hectares of natural gullies and ravines, it includes an Orchid Garden, a huge collection of ferns, palms, bamboos and tropical trees, an Islamic garden and other features.

 - The Bali bird Park is near Ubud and is a 40-minute taxi ride from Kuta.
-You will need at least a half day to look around and explore the Park.
+You will need at least half a day to look around and explore the Park.
 He has more than 250 species of birds, many of which are found within the cells.
 There is a restaurant and gift shop.

 - Every night from 15 000 to 20 000 white herons fly in for the night in petulu village, a ten minute drive North of Ubud.
 A very beautiful sight when these large, elegant birds fly in huge groups and fight among themselves for the most suitable place for the night.
 Every morning at dawn they massively leave the area in search of food.
 Some of them produce offspring in the area, their nests can be seen in roadside trees.